Department Chair: Dessie L.A. Underwood

 The biological sciences include all of the areas of scientific endeavor centered around the general question of the nature of life.
 Such diverse areas as genetics, genomics, physiology, cell biology, marine biology, ecology, and animal behavior are all part of the biological sciences.
 The disciplines of the biological sciences represented in the College of Natural Sciences and Mathematics are located in the Department of Biological Sciences, which offers five degrees: a Bachelor of Science in Biology, a Bachelor of Science in Marine Biology, a Bachelor of Science in Microbiology, a Master of Science in Biology, and a Master of Science in Microbiology.
 The B.S. in Biology has, in addition to a general option, three specialized options in Biology Education, Organismal Biology, and Molecular Cell Biology and Physiology.
 See below for the specific requirements for each of these degrees and options.
 The Department of Biological Sciences also participates in the Desert Studies Consortium and the Ocean Studies Institute.
 Information on the latter program is listed in this catalog under Ocean Studies Institute.

 The Department of Biological Sciences offers to graduate students a limited number of teaching associate and graduate assistant appointments.
 Forms requesting consideration for these appointments are available in the department's Graduate Office.
 Duties consist of approximately 20 hours per week devoted to preparation and/or instruction in general undergraduate laboratory classes.
-These appointments are limited to a maximum of six semesters per individual.

 Graduate and Health Professional Preparation